 - Touchless gate systems

-Technical requirements for IEEE Std 802.15.3dTM-2017
+Technical requirements for the THz PHY in IEEE Std 802.15.3-2023

-The requirements to define a wireless switched point-to-point physical layer operating at a nominal PHY data rate of 100 Gb/s with fallbacks to lower data rates as needed in terms of minimum data rates, required BER and required transmission distances depending on the specific use cases are shown in Table 1.
+The requirements to define a wireless switched point-to-point physical layer operating at a nominal PHY data rate of 100 Gb/s with fallbacks to lower data rates as needed in terms of minimum data rates, required bit error rate (BER), and required transmission distances depending on the specific use cases are shown in Table 1.
+For specific configurations as defined in the standard, data rates even beyond 100 Gb/s are possible.

 Table 1 Required performance for different use cases